 Key technology capabilities to future-proof wealth management

 The wealth management industry is in the midst of significant change.
-While COVID-19 has significantly altered the realities of everyday work, the expectations and preferences of investors have also changed due to new technologies and exposure to financial crises.
+COVID-19 has significantly altered the realities of everyday work.
+The expectations and preferences of investors have also changed in reaction to new technologies and their experience with financial crises.
 1

-Wealth managers are faced with the unique challenge of activating capabilities and products to help their customers navigate these turbulent times.
-Technology leaders across the wealth sector need to help drive change and guide their organizations to better equip wealth managers to meet the needs of their customers.
+Wealth managers are faced with the unique challenge of implementing capabilities and products to help their customers navigate these turbulent times.
+Technology leaders across the wealth sector must help by driving change, guiding their organizations and equipping wealth managers to meet the needs of their customers.

-Key mandates of wealth technology leaders typically include2:
+The key responsibilities of wealth technology (wealth-tech) leaders typically include2:

 - Business innovation